-As a visual artist, all of my work spawns from my inner chaos.
-I search for meaning, hope, resolution, and catharsis in the marks that I make.
-My subject matter stems from the search for these ideals in regards to issues of equality, specifically in women’s rights, mental healthcare and stigmas, and ultimately believing there must be a path for a better world for all.
+As a visual artist, all of my work searches for meaning, hope, resolution, and catharsis in relation to my experience in the world as a woman.
+My subject matter addresses issues of equality and agency, specifically in womxn’s rights, mental healthcare, and stigmas, the intersection of those topics, and ultimately believing there must be a path forward for a better world for all.

-Experimenting with media, and combining the unexpected motivates everything that I create.
-I embrace visual mayhem over minimalism, as I believe it is the reality of our existence.
+Mixing mediums, and combining the unexpected motivates everything that I create.
+I embrace visual mayhem over minimalism, as I believe it is the truest expression of reality.

 About twice a month I will reach out with news, fun stuff, new work and anything exciting I have to share.
 Add some colorful and fun visual chaos to your inbox.